skovati/notes/README.md

 ## usage

+Add the wiki script to your `$PATH`, and edit the `$WIKIDIR` variable to where you store your wiki

 `wiki [command]`

-decrypts and opens vimwiki in $EDITOR
+decrypts, opens vimwiki in $EDITOR, and encrypts on exit `wiki edit`
-`wiki edit`

-encrypts with gpg public key and commits and pushes to remote git repo `wiki push`
+encrypts with gpg public key, commits, pushes to remote git repo `wiki push`